Skip to main content

 • Regulation of Accountancy Profession

-In order to obtain the CPA designation, the law stipulates that individuals are required to be Saudi nationals; have at least a bachelor’s level degree in accounting or equivalent (as determined by the Ministry of Higher Education); fulfill practical experience requirements; and become members of SOCPA.
-CPAs are required to complete a CPD requirement of 20 CPD units (60 hours) every year.
+In order to obtain the CPA designation, the law stipulates that individuals are required to be Saudi nationals; have at least a bachelor’s level degree in accounting or equivalent (as determined by the Ministry of Education); fulfill practical experience requirements; and become members of SOCPA after passing the professional examinations as well as the accountancy education program that is needed.
+CPAs are required to complete a CPD requirement of 120 CPD hours every three years, minimum 20 CPD hours a year.
 CPAs may obtain an audit license from the Ministry of Commerce, which is also the entity responsible for maintaining the audit registry.

 • Audit Oversight Arrangements